 As of now, people bleach clothes with traditional chemical cleaning agents.
 The chemical agents are produced in factories.
 The agents that are used are chlorine and caustic soda (caustic soda solution) and sodium chloride salt solution.
 The process of production of sodium hypochlorite bleach is a really long one.
 Frequently, it is done in one large manufacturing facility.

 As a survivalist, you should acknowledge the potential benefits and, generally speaking, reasons for storing bleach at your place.
 But not the bleach that you bought at the store, rather, your self-made bleach!

-Speaking about the loss of potency, the vast majority of survivalists do not realize that in case you keep your bottles of bleach in nearly 50-70 degrees F, it will lose a fifth of its potency!
+Speaking about the loss of potency, the vast majority of survivalists do not realize that in case you keep your bottles of bleach at nearly 50-70 degrees F, they will lose a fifth of their potency!
 A year after, it will lose another fifth of its potency.
 So, in this way, in case you would like to purify and disinfect your water, the bleach would not work well from a long-term perspective.
 That is why it is very crucial to know how to make your own bleach.

 So, let us get down to business and learn how to make it.